bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

    db_type=PostgreSQL
    working_dir=/var/lib/bareos

-If **dbconfig-common** did not succeed or you choosed not to use it, run the Bareos database preparation scripts with:
+If **dbconfig-common** did not succeed or you choose not to use it, run the Bareos database preparation scripts with:

 .. code-block:: shell-session
    :caption: Setup Bareos catalog database